-How you pack on muscle isn’t as hard as it seems.
+If you are interested on learning how to pack on muscle, relax, it isn’t as hard as it seems.
 People, for some strange reason, make muscle development a string of meticulous calculations.
 They pick apart every conceivable element.
 To add to the punishment, they read every bodybuilding web site online that makes building muscle seem instant and literally effortless.
-Do you really think you can easily pack on muscle in a mere six weeks with the latest bodybuilding fad?
+Do you really think you can pack on muscle in a mere six weeks with the latest bodybuilding fad?

-To pack on muscle size and strength it takes only two easy and simple rules.
+To pack on muscle size it takes only two easy and simple rules.
 But those rules come with some work.
 Here they are…

 Rule #1 – Toss the fitness magazines and start reading quality books on the basis of nutrition and training.